GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 The reproduction of the [collection](#collection), including all downstream products, with the initial input being the rawest form ([telemetry](#telemetry)).
 Collections are updated when there are fundamental changes and upgrades to the data suite that make it incompatible with the existing collection.
-Therefore a collection upgrade is more akin to a movie franchise reboot than a re-release.
+Therefore, a collection upgrade is more akin to a movie franchise reboot than a re-release.

 {#ceos-seo}
 ## Committee on Earth Observations, Systems Engineering Office (CEOS-SEO)